-We considered other network topologies with K = 6 and K = 8 but the results were qualitatively similar.
-In particular, as the average degree, k = K, increases holding the clustering coefficient, C, fixed, the dynamics for the small world case becomes closer to the dynamics observed for the random graph.
-We further qualitatively compare various characteristics of the two-type and four-type models for the considered networks with K = 4 (see second column in Table 1).
-Depending on the computed values of the characteristics in the left column, the network topologies are reported in increasing order from left to right.
+We considered other network topologies with K=6 and K=8 but the results were qualitatively similar.
+In particular, as the average degree, k=K, increases holding the clustering coefficient, C, fixed, the dynamics for the small world case becomes closer to the dynamics observed for the random graph.
+We further qualitatively compare various characteristics of the two-type and four-type models for the considered networks with K=4 Table 1.
+Depending on the computed values of the characteristics the network topologies are reported in increasing order from left to right.
 First, we note that the ordering is rather different for the two-type and four-type models.
-We also note that in
+We also note that in the two-type model the ordering in terms of the timing of the primary bifurcation, amplitude, length of the instability interval, statistical properties of prices and returns,